-As director of the Open Society Public Health Program's Accountability and Monitoring in Health Initiative, Cynthia Eyakuze oversees efforts to support civil society organizations to effectively and strategically use community monitoring and applied budget work to push for greater accountability and transparency in the financing and delivery of health care at the local, national, regional and global levels.
+Prior to her appointment as director of the Open Society Women’s Rights Program in June 2014, Cynthia Eyakuze was director of the Open Society Public Health Program's Accountability and Monitoring in Health Initiative, where she oversaw efforts to support civil society organizations using community monitoring and budget work to increase accountability and transparency in the financing and delivery of health care at the local, national, regional, and global levels.

 Before joining the Open Society Foundations, Eyakuze was the director of the Francophone Africa Program at Family Care International, an NGO based in New York.
 In that capacity, she oversaw programs on HIV/AIDS, adolescent sexual and reproductive health and maternal health in Burkina Faso, Mali and Niger, guided fundraising efforts, managed a team of technical and program staff, and led strategic planning and organizational development.